Bring Your Own Phone or Device

 - How do I activate a BYOD device and get a SIM card?

 Once you know your BYOD device is eligible to bring on to our network, you can visit your local U.S. Cellular store for activation and a SIM card.
+A U.S. Cellular associate will assist you in selecting the right U.S. Cellular service plan for your needs.

 Not all devices are designed to work across all networks.
 Due to this, some devices are not eligible.